 Ireland saw a number of unpredictable weather patterns emerge in 2018, with greater intensity of storms, prolonged drought and flooding impacting agricultural activity in the country.
 We were not alone in this experience.
 The UN predicts that continuing dry weather will negatively impact crop production this year, leading to increases in food insecurity in a number of countries in the regions of east and west Africa, the Middle East and Asia.
 Ongoing conflict will also continue to undermine food security for millions of men, women and children in 2018.

-Why do we believe a HungerFree World is possible
+Why We Believe a HungerFree World is Possible

 World Vision's Approach To Building A HungerFree World